Azure/terraform-cdk-constructs/API.md

 - *Type:* string

-The name of the certificate issuer in the Azure Key Vault.
+The name of the certificate issuer as it will appear in Azure Key Vault.

 ---